Hendrix-CS/csci151/labs/maze-astar.md

 or the parent has the lowest value among the three, the parent's own index is returned.

-Once this method is implemented the three `testLowestInFamily` tests should all pass.
+Once this method is implemented the four `testLowestInFamily` tests should all pass.

 ## Step 6 - `remove`

 Elements can be removed from the heap through a filtering process similar to adding to a heap.
+First, perform the emptyCheck, which will throw an exception if there are no elements to be removed.
-First, swap the first and last elements.
+Then, swap the first and last elements.
 Next, remove the last element, and save its value to be returned at the end of the method.
 The swap could cause a violation of the Heap property that all parents must be smaller than their children.
 If the element is